 If you frequently use canned tomatoes in cooking, consider learning how to can tomatoes at home!
 It’s a great way to save the summertime harvest and help you eat locally year round.
 Once you understand the “how-to” aspect, check out the recipes for canning tomatoes below!

-We’ll start with how to can tomatoes safely.
+We’ll start with how to can tomatoes safely, something that beginners should definitely take the time to read.
 I talk about what exactly that means below, as well as answering some common questions.
 If you’re new to canning, go here to learn more about canning equipment and what you’ll need.

 How to can tomatoes: A beginner’s guide